ywanyi/devdocs/cloud/live/live-sanity-check.md

 For more information on the full five step process, see the [Deployment process]({{ page.baseurl }}/cloud/reference/discover-deploy.html).

-{: .bs-callout .bs-callout-warning }
+{:.bs-callout .bs-callout-warning}
 We highly recommend completing your testing in an Integration active environment and the Staging environment.
 Only complete final tests for going live in the Production environment.
 Your Staging environment is best for testing with code, data, and services including Fastly, New Relic, and others.

 ## Update composer if you add extensions {#composer}

-If you modified your [composer.json]({{ page.baseurl }}/cloud/cloud-composer.html) to add modules, we recommend running the `composer update` command in a terminal.
+If you modified your `composer.json` file to add modules, we recommend running the `composer update` command in a terminal.
 This command updates any dependencies in the `composer.lock`.
 During the build phase, we run `composer install` on a fresh clone of your Git branch of code to retrieve the latest dependencies.

 ## Verify all required files in Git {#files}